debbhie/PERSONAL-BANK-STATEMENT-ANALYSIS/README.md

 * Visualization & Reporting: Presenting findings in a clear and actionable format.
 * Critical Thinking & Problem-Solving: Identifying areas where my money goes and optimizing my financial decisions.

-# OBJECTIVES / BUSINESS PROBLEMS
+# OBJECTIVES AND BUSINESS PROBLEMS
 * To track and categorize all transactions for a 12-month period.
 * Identify spending leaks and optimize cash flow.
 * Build an automated dashboard with filters for purpose, time range, and transaction type.